Rajpratik71/Mininet-wiki/VM-Creation-Notes.md

 ### How we created the Mininet 2.1.0 VM Image

-For Mininet 2.1.0, we used the new `build.py` script, which creates VM images using `qemu`.
+For Mininet 2.1.0, we used the new [[Automated VM Creation and Testing]] script, which creates VM images using `qemu`.

     ~/mininet/util/vm/build.py raring32server
     ~/mininet/util/vm/build.py raring64server